-Table 11 Digital Specification
+Table 8 Digital Specification

-Symbol Description Conditions Min Тур Max Unit V {IH} Digital input level high 0.8 - - VDD V {IL} Digital input level low - - 0.2 VDD V {OH} Digital output level high Imax = 1 mA 0.9 - - VDD V {OL} Digital output level low Imax = -1 mA - - 0.1 VDD F {SCK} SCK frequency - - 10 MHz t {ch} SCK high time 50 - - ns t {cl} SCK low time 50 - - ns t {rise} SCK rise time - 5 - ns t {fall} SCK fall time - 5 - ns t {setup} MOSI setup time From MOSI change to SCK rising edge 30 - - ns t {hold} MOSI hold time From SCK rising edge to MOSI change 20 - - ns t {nsetup} NSS setup time From NSS falling edge to SCK rising edge 30 - - ns t {nhold} NSS hold time From SCK falling edge to NSS rising edge, normal mode 100 - - ns ^t nhigh NSS high time between SPI accesses 20 - - ns T_DATA DATA hold and setup time 250 - - ns
+Symbol Description Conditions Min Тур Max Unit V IH Digital input level high 0.8 - - VDD V IL Digital input level low - - 0.2 VDD V OH Digital output level high Imax = 1 mA 0.9 - - VDD V OL Digital output level low Imax = -1 mA - - 0.1 VDD F SCK SCK frequency - - 10 MHz t ch SCK high time 50 - - ns t cl SCK low time 50 - - ns t rise SCK rise time - 5 - ns t fall SCK fall time - 5 - ns t setup MOSI setup time From MOSI change to SCK rising edge.
+30 - - ns t hold MOSI hold time From SCK rising edge to MOSI change.
+20 - - ns t nsetup NSS setup time From NSS falling edge to SCK rising edge.
+30 - - ns t nhold NSS hold time From SCK falling edge to NSS rising edge, normal mode.
+100 - - ns t nhigh NSS high time between SPI accesses 20 - - ns T_DATA DATA hold and setup time 250 - - ns

-3. SX1272/73 Features
+3. SX1276/77/78 Features

-This section gives a high-level overview of the functionality of the SX1272/73 low-power, highly integrated transceiver.
-The following figure shows a simplified block diagram of the SX1272/73.
+This section gives a high-level overview of the functionality of the SX1276/77/78 low-power, highly integrated transceiver.
+The following figure shows a simplified block diagram of the SX1276/77/78.

 Figure 4.
-Simplified SX1272 Block Schematic Diagram
+SX1276/77/78 Block Schematic Diagram

-SX1272/73 Is a half-duplex, low-IF transceiver.
+SX1276/77/78 is a half-duplex, low-IF transceiver.
 Here the received RF signal is first amplified by the LNA.
-The LNA input is single ended to minimize the external BoM and for ease of design.
-Following the LNA output, the conversion to differential is made to improve the second order linearity and harmonic rejection.
-The signal is then down-converted to in-phase and quadrature (I&Q) components at the intermediate frequency (IF) by the mixer stage.
+The LNA inputs are single ended to minimize the external BoM and for ease of design.
+Following the LNA inputs, the conversion to differential is made to improve the second order linearity and harmonic rejection.
+The signal is then down-converted to inphase and quadrature (I&Q) components at the intermediate frequency (IF) by the mixer stage.
 A pair of sigma delta ADCs then perform data conversion, with all subsequent signal processing and demodulation performed in the digital domain.
 The digital state machine also controls the automatic frequency correction (AFC), received signal strength indicator (RSSI) and automatic gain control (AGC).
 It also features the higher-level packet and protocol level functionality of the top level sequencer (TLS).

-The frequency synthesizer generates the local oscillator (LO) frequency for both receiver and transmitter.
-The PLL is optimized for user-transparent low lock time and fast auto-calibrating operation.
+The frequency synthesizers generate the local oscillator (LO) frequency for both receiver and transmitter, one covering the lower UHF bands (up to 525 MHz), and the other one covering the upper UHF bands (from 860 MHz).
+The PLLs are optimized for user-transparent low lock time and fast auto-calibrating operation.
 In transmission, frequency modulation is performed digitally within the PLL bandwidth.
-The PLL also features optional prefiltering of the bit stream to improve spectral purity.
+The PLL also features optional pre-filtering of the bit stream to improve spectral purity.

-SX1272/73 feature a pair of RF power amplifiers.
-The first, connected to RFO, can deliver up to +14 dBm, is unregulated for high power efficiency and can be connected directly to the RF receiver input via a pair of passive components to form a single antenna port high efficiency transceiver.
-The second PA, connected to the PA_BOOST pin and can deliver up to +20 dBm via a dedicated matching network.
+SX1276/77/78 feature three distinct RF power amplifiers.
+Two of those, connected to RFO\LF and RFO\HF, can deliver up to +14 dBm, are unregulated for high power efficiency and can be connected directly to their respective RF receiver inputs via a pair of passive components to form a single antenna port high efficiency transceiver.
+The third PA, connected to the PA\BOOST pin and can deliver up to +20 dBm via a dedicated matching network.
+Unlike the high efficiency PAs, this high-stability PA covers all frequency bands that the frequency synthesizer addresses.

-SX1272/73 also include two timing references, an RC oscillator and a 32 MHz crystal oscillator.
+SX1276/77/78 also include two timing references, an RC oscillator and a 32 MHz crystal oscillator.

-All major parameters of the RF front end and digital state machine are fully configurable via an SPI interface which gives access to SX1272/73's configuration registers.
-This includes a mode auto sequencer that oversees the transition and calibration of the SX1272/73 between intermediate modes of operation in the fastest time possible.
+All major parameters of the RF front end and digital state machine are fully configurable via an SPI interface which gives access to SX1276/77/78's configuration registers.
+This includes a mode auto sequencer that oversees the transition and calibration of the SX1276/77/78 between intermediate modes of operation in the fastest time possible.